secretstartups/handbook/content/handbook/sales/onboarding/sales-learning-path/_index.md

 - **Support for GitLab Team Members (Material - Handbook - 10 Minutes)**
   - [GitLab Support](/handbook/support/internal-support/#what-does-the-support-team-do) provides technical support to our Self-managed and GitLab.com customers for the GitLab product.
 We are not internal IT Support, so we probably can't help you with your MacBook, 1Password or similar issues.
 - **GitLab Alliances (Material - Handbook - 10 Minutes)**
-  - Watch the [video](https://www.youtube.com/watch?v=Mi3dtKxypkA&feature=youtu.be), check out the [handbook](/handbook/alliances/) page, and [slides](https://docs.google.com/presentation/d/1iSW8-h6nVaqIdHm5jJZqRrHMB-GCiOe-9ODFo0oke4E/edit?usp=sharing) to understand how we parter with other companies to accelerate GitLab’s trajectory by connecting the great work every team is doing with the outside world.
+  - Watch the [video](https://www.youtube.com/watch?v=Mi3dtKxypkA&feature=youtu.be), check out the [handbook](/handbook/alliances/) page, and [slides](https://docs.google.com/presentation/d/1iSW8-h6nVaqIdHm5jJZqRrHMB-GCiOe-9ODFo0oke4E/edit?usp=sharing) to understand how we parter with other companies to accelerate GitLab's trajectory by connecting the great work every team is doing with the outside world.
 - **GitLab Terms & Conditions (Material - Handbook - 10 Minutes)**
-  - The following [terms and conditions](https://about.gitlab.com/terms/) govern all use of the GitLab.com website, or any other website owned and operated by GitLab which incorporate these terms and conditions) (the “Website”), including all content, services and support packages provided on via the Website.
-The Website is offered subject to your acceptance without modification of all of the terms and conditions contained herein and all other operating rules, policies (including, without limitation, procedures that may be published from time to time on this Website by GitLab (collectively, the “Agreement”).
+  - The following [terms and conditions](https://about.gitlab.com/terms/) govern all use of the GitLab.com website, or any other website owned and operated by GitLab which incorporate these terms and conditions) (the "Website"), including all content, services and support packages provided on via the Website.
+The Website is offered subject to your acceptance without modification of all of the terms and conditions contained herein and all other operating rules, policies (including, without limitation, procedures that may be published from time to time on this Website by GitLab (collectively, the "Agreement").
 - **Where to Find Sponsored Marketing Events (Material - Handbook - 10 Minutes)**
   - Take a look at the [marketing issue board](https://gitlab.com/groups/gitlab-com/marketing/-/boards/933457?&label_name[]=West) to see when and where we will be hosting marketing events.